Music of Finland: Heavy metal

 Kotiteollisuus was one of Finland's most popular bands, producing one platinum and several gold albums and winning Emma-awards in 2003 and 2005 for best metal record ("Helvetistä itään") and best DVD ("Kotiteollisuus"), respectively.

 Finnish hard rock band Lordi won the 2006 Eurovision Song Contest with a record 292 points, Finland's first-ever victory.
-They subitted "Hard Rock Hallelujah", and they celebrated their win with a free concert in Market Square in Helsinki, on 26 May 2006.
+They submitted "Hard Rock Hallelujah", and they celebrated their win with a free concert in Market Square in Helsinki, on 26 May 2006.
 They broke the world record for karaoke singing with about 80,000 voices singing "Hard Rock Hallelujah".
 Lordi was one of the most watched competitors of the Eurovision Song Contest internationally, because the band aroused positive media interest, while some foreigners accused Lordi of satanism.

 From the beginning of 2000, HIM reached greater sales and more international success than any other band to come from Finland.
 Going gold with their first official American release Dark Light, of which two singles, "Wings of a Butterfly" and "Killing Loneliness", reached number one and two, respectively, on the Finnish Singles Chart.
 The former cracked the top ten in the UK.
 Several Finnish bands have followed the lead of that band; Entwine, Lullacry, and Poisonblack are such bands.

 Heavy metal group Blind Channel finished sixth in Eurovision Song Contest 2021 with their song "Dark Side".

 Other well-known metal bands are Amorphis, Beherit, Impaled Nazarene, Throne of Chaos, Turisas and Ensiferum.